 - You can get updates, coupons, and timely notices about local events by following the island’s official Twitter Feed.

-- Despite being located 358 kilometres south of Tokyo, the island is considered a part of Tokyo.
+- Despite being located 358 kilometers south of Tokyo, the island is considered a part of Tokyo.